m3nu/talks/keto.md

   ## Disclaimer
 ]
 .right-column[
-## Here be dragons
 - This is not medical advice.
-- I don't have any medical training whatsoever.
+- I don't have medical training.
-- My training was in business, IT and simulation optimization.
-- Have your markers monitored by a doctor, before and after making big dietary changes.
 - Consult with a doctor before making dietary changes.

 ## Beware
 - Most doctor's aren't trained in nutrition.
 - Current medicine is focused on curing 20th-century infectious disease, not modern chronic disease.
 - Don't trust anything you read online.
-Most of it is a lie.
 - Don't trust me.
 Draw your own conclusions.

 ]